-Supported by the EDF Group Foundation, the Prince Albert II of Monaco Foundation and the SUD PACA Region, the RESTOR’MED FORESTS project is scheduled to last 3 years and started on January 1, 2021 to end on December 31, 2023.
+Supported by the EDF Group Foundation, the Prince Albert II of Monaco Foundation, the SUD PACA Region and the Bouches-du-Rhône Department, the RESTOR’MED FORESTS project is scheduled to last 3 years and started on January 1, 2021 to end on December 31, 2023.

 The project is part of the “United Nations Decade for Ecosystem Restoration” declared by the United Nations (UN) General Assembly.
 The objectives of this decade is to massively strengthen the restoration of degraded and destroyed ecosystems as a measure to fight the climate crisis and to strengthen food security, water supply and biodiversity.

 It is also based on the concept of Nature-based Solutions (NBS) developed by the International Union for Conservation of Nature (IUCN): actions to protect, restore and sustainably manage natural or modified ecosystems to meet societal challenges while ensuring human well-being and producing benefits for biodiversity.
 3 types of actions are listed, including the restoration of degraded ecosystems or the creation of new ecosystems.

 The Moroccan component of RESTOR’MED FORESTS is located in the region of Chefchaouen, in the Talassemtane National Park, a site with remarkable biodiversity.
 The park’s flora includes 11 major forest species including the endemic and emblematic Abies Marocana fir.
 In addition, there are 35 other endemic species, 15 very rare species and 11 rare species.
 However, the park is subject to constraints related to the agricultural occupation of the land, causing clearing, soil erosion and desertification of forest areas, as well as the risk of forest fires.